Ideas for making the most of five ways to wellbeing

-The good news is that there are plenty of easy, free and meaningful things we can do to increase our wellbeing.
+There are plenty of easy, free and meaningful things we can do to increase our wellbeing.
 The Five Ways to Wellbeing gives advice on what we can do every day to make ourselves feel good.

 Take time to call a friend or family member.
 It’s important to stay in touch with others however you do it, and sometimes simply talking about how you feel can make a big difference.
 If you have a friend or neighbour who may need support or a listening ear, spare some time to talk to them.

-There are some great resources for talking to children about Coronavirus, available online:
+- There are some great resources for talking to children about Coronavirus, available online

 Being physically active can have a real benefit to your mental health.
 If you are not self-isolating, try building in a walk or other exercise during the day.
 If you are indoors, take regular screen breaks and stretch at least once every hour.

 - Couch to 5k week by week is a free program that takes you from your couch to running a 5K in 9 weeks.

 - YouTube allows you to search and access a range of video sessions for activity suitable for all choices, abilities and capabilities Just search for a subject e.g. exercise, beginner’s yoga, Pilates, dance, indoor fitness, chair-based exercise

 - Keep Moving Suffolk is a local campaign to keep people active in and around their own homes

 - Park Run or Great Run Local are fun ways to get active in fun friendly participation events that normally run weekly.
 There are five Great Run Locals in Suffolk and 11 Park Runs.

 - Look at Active Suffolk for details of sports clubs and physical activity opportunities near you.